Content navigation:

 - Increased attrition among customers.
 Consumers who have benefited from discounts often have a far greater percentage of customer attrition than those who did not.
 Accordingly, giving discounts might actually result in a shorter average client lifespan.
 Discounts may work well to draw in new clients initially, but it's crucial to consider how they can affect repeat business.

 - Perception of warp bands.
-Offering large discounts on goods or services regularly runs the danger of making your company known as a "bargain brand."
+Offering high discount on goods or services regularly runs the danger of making your company known as a "bargain brand."
 This may give the impression that it is less expensive or of worse quality.
-Customers can concentrate on your goods' value or distinctive features rather than your brand's constant pursuit of the lowest pricing.
+Customers can concentrate on your goods' value or distinctive features rather than your brand's constant pursuit of the lowest discount pricing.
 Your brand's reputation and sales will suffer significantly from such a view.

 Ways Discount Pricing Strategies and Tactics Can Improve Customer Loyalty